A concrete example of what piperka.net does

 Setting a bookmark

-For example's sake, let's assume that you have subscribed to dead//life.
+For example's sake, let's assume that you have subscribed to The War of Winds.
 You might have this in your updates page.

 Then, after setting the bookmark, your updates page will look like this.